Cryru/Emotion/README.md

 The goals for this year include better documentation, better functionality, demos for different functionality, and more attention to detail.

+Future updates to Raya will be applied to the engine, including a planned cross-platform rewrite.

 ## Features and Progress

 - Resolution Adaptation with Boxing [&#10003;]